adityaarun2/exploratory-data-analysis-project/README.md

 The reason we decided on this question is because we want to investigate whether people tend to rate more complicated recipes higher compared to simpler recipes.
 This would be important to consider when looking at the data above because the values of the ratings for a given recipe may be correlated with its complexity (in this case, the complexity is the number of ingredients since recipes with more ingredients are usually more complicated).
 However, complicated recipes might be more rewarding and ultimately a tastier dish compared to simpler recipes.
 After considering these nuances, answering this question can be helpful in determining why a certain recipe is rated a certain way.

+<center><img src="food critic.jfif" alt="Picture of a food critic" height="500" width="500"></center>

 Another important aspect of this question is determining the cutoff for a low or high recipe.
 In order to find this value, we decided to plot the distribution of the n_ingredients column so we could get a general sense of how the recipes in this dataset compare to one another in terms of their ingredient count.
 The histogram we generated is included below in the Cleaning and EDA section.
 As you can see, the median of this distribution is around 9.
 Therefore, we decided to classify recipes with an ingredient count of **9 or less as simple** and recipes with an ingredient count **greater than 9 as complex**.
 Additionally, choosing the median as the cutoff would help eliminate any sampling bias since we would have an equal amount of data on either side of the median (the median is the 50th percentile).
 Lastly, 9 ingredients is intuitively a good cutoff.
 It is reasonable to assume, in general, that a dish with less than 9 ingredients should be fairly simple and easy to make compared to dishes with 10 or more ingredients.

-<center><img src="food critic.jfif" alt="Picture of a food critic" height="500" width="500"></center>

 ### About the data

-The primary dataset used for this analysis is a food.com dataset, which contains information on 83,781 recipes, including ingredients, cooking times, and user ratings.
+The primary dataset used for this analysis is a <a href="food.com">food.com</a> dataset, which contains information on 83,781 recipes, including ingredients, cooking times, and user ratings.
 The dataset contains 13 columns which are the following: